Va1/string-replace-loader/README.md

 ### RegEx replacement:

-To achieve regular expression replacement you should specify the `flags` query param (as an empty string if you do not want any flags).
-In this case, `search` and `flags` are being passed to the [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor.
+To achieve regular expression replacement you should specify the `flags` option (as an empty string if you do not want any flags).
+In this case, `search` and `flags` are being passed to the [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor and this means that you should escape RegEx special characters in `search` if you want it to be replaced as a string.

 In your `webpack.config.js`: